-Underweight means that the infant or child has a weight-for-length or BMI-forage less than or equal to the 5th percentile.
-At Risk of Underweight means that the infant or child has a weight-for-length or BMI-for-age between the 6th and 10th percentile.
+Underweight means that the infant or child under two has a weight-for-length less than or equal to the $2.3^{rd}$ percentile and a child two and older has BMI-forage less than or equal to the $5^{th}$ percentile.
+At Risk of Underweight means that the infant or child under two has a weight-for-length greater the $2.3^{rd}$ and less than or equal to the $5^{th}$ percentile and a child two and older has a BMI-for-age greater than the $5^{th}$ and less than or equal to the $10^{th}$ percentile.
 A low weight-for-length or BMI-for-age may be caused by a variety of problems.

-- Medical Problems Diseases such as cancer, gastrointestinal problems, metabolic diseases, etc. can cause a child to have a poor nutritional status and become underweight. - Environmental Problems The conditions under which a child lives may cause the child to be underweight.
+- Medical Problems Diseases such as cancer, gastrointestinal problems, metabolic diseases, etc. can cause a child to have a poor nutritional status and become underweight. - ♦ Environmental Problems The conditions under which a child lives may cause the child to be underweight.
 For example, children living with substance abusing parents may be neglected and thus underfed. - Socio-economic Status The amount of income in a household can influence both the amount and the quality of the food a child eats.
 Children that do not get enough food to eat may be underweight.
-In addition, children that are not getting the right amount of nutrients from the foods they eat may also be underweight. - ♦ Infant who are determined to be underweight or at risk of underweight must be referred the nutritionist for high-risk counseling.
+In addition, children

+- that are not getting the right amount of nutrients from the foods they eat may also be underweight. - ♦ Infants and children who are determined to be underweight or at risk of underweight must be referred the nutritionist for high-risk counseling.